raiden-network/raiden/docs/webui_tutorial.rst

 .. toctree::
   :maxdepth: 2

-In order to quickly give people an overview and idea of what the Raiden Developer Preview is capable of, a simple web application has been created.
-This application utilizes the :doc:`Raiden REST API endpoints <rest_api>` to allow the user to interact with tokens networks, transfer tokens, see the current status of open channels along with closing and settling channels to name some of the functionalities.
+In order to quickly give an overview and idea of what the Raiden Developer Preview is capable of, a simple web application has been created.
+This application utilizes the :doc:`Raiden REST API endpoints <rest_api>` to allow the user to interact with token networks, transfer tokens, see the current status of open channels along with closing and settling channels to name some of the functionalities.
 For a more specific guide of the API itself see the :doc:`API Walkthrough <api_walkthrough>`.

 The main focus of the web application is to display functionality and not to look pretty.
 Should you however want to make it pretty, don't hesitate to create a `pull request <https://github.com/raiden-network/raiden/pulls>`_.